-There are MINOR spoilers when I'm describing the story/characters below.
-Nothing too major, but I thought I'd mention it in case the reader wants to go into Koi Kaze knowing near to nothing.
+There are MINOR spoilers when describing the story/characters below.
+Nothing too major but I thought I would mention it in case the reader wants to go in knowing near to nothing.

 The plot of Koi Koze is very simple -- A brother and a sister who haven't seen each other since they were very little start living together (along with their father) when 15 year old Nanoka (who had been living with the siblings’ mother) needs to move closer to her new school.
 The brother, Koshiro, is 27, meaning there's a 12 year age gap between the siblings.
 The two instantly have a connection and feelings for each other that go above simple friendship/family feelings.